An Apartment State Of Mind

 Don’t Be Afraid To Change Up Your Design

 Of course, some pieces your roommate wants to display will make your nose crinkle.
-If you absolutely can’t stand the hot pink deer head they want to hang over your mantle, you can always compromise for a period of time.
-Change up your style depending on the season.
+If you absolutely can’t stand the hot pink deer head they want to hang over your mantle, you can always compromise for a period of time and change up your style depending on the season.
 During the spring, display glittery candles and gold vases to make you feel happy.
-When winter hits, let your roommate roll out their geometric rug that reminds you of the 60s.
-Another thing to change out easily is throw pillow.
-You can purchase these inexpensively at home stores and they will change the look of your entire room.
+When winter hits, let your roommate roll out their geometric rug that reminds you of the '60s.
+Throw pillows, blankets, and table-top decor are the perfect pieces to rotate throug the seasons.
+You can purchase these relatively inexpensively and they will change the look of your entire room.

 Changing styles is a lot of work, but it’ll add a fresh feel to your house.
 You may also realize that once the hot pink deer head is up, you grow attached to it…or not.

 *This blog has been updated from a guest post by Bryn Huntpalmer at Modernize.com